b. 17 August 1880, d. 18 September 1957

 |Early Life Near Lillimur|

-Alice Euphemia Steer was born in Dinyarrak, which is in western Victoria near the border with South Australia and just north of Lillimur.
+Alice Euphemia Steer was born in Dinyarrak, in western Victoria near the border with South Australia and just north of Lillimur.

 She most likely attended school in Lillimur.